justeat/JustEat.CWA.RecruitmentTest/Web UI Developer.md

 ##Coding Test 1

 Build a web page - using whatever tools, frameworks and techniques of your choosing - to achieve as similar a result as possible to the screen grab below.
-You can find the required JSON data required in the accompaning file <a href="data.json">data.json</a>.
+YYou can find the required JSON data required in the accompanying file: <a href="data.json">data.json</a>.

 ![Expected Result](result.gif)